AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 Now, we aren't wasting memory space because each data component has the right size that is required for each quality level.
-Also, we don't need to store the number of coefficients, as this information is automatically available from the array initialization (via the allocation of the :ada:`Data` array for the :ada:`Coefficients` type).
+Also, we don't need to store the number of coefficients, as this information is automatically available from the array initialization |mdash| via the allocation of the :ada:`Data` array for the :ada:`Coefficients` type.

 This is the adapted :ada:`Process` procedure: